coldclimate/omnomfrickinnom/content/blog/2020-01-01-herb-onion-cheese-bread.markdown

 * Stick the oven on 180 oC
 * Fry the onion in the oil under soft and golden with the odd bit that's caught.
 Ideally leave to cool
-* In a large mixing bowl, mix the onion with dry ingrendiants
+* In a large mixing bowl, mix the onion with dry ingredients
 * Add the eg and some of the milk, mix until it all comes together.
 You will probably need more of the milk.  try not to work it too much.
 * Form the dough into a ball and drop it onto a baking tray
 * Push a knife almost all the way though to divide it into 8 with deep slashes